stichtingsem/ecosystem/documentation/use-cases/oa-4-initial-activation.md

 | OA4.9 | New Activation for Entitlement | Entitlements<br>Students | The Learning Management System listens to the Usage API and receives an InitialActivation Event from the Learning Application.
 This allows the Learning Management System to update the activation dashboard for the school or the User. | Activation dashboards are updated |
 | OA4.10 | No provisioned entitlement found<br>Validation failure | The User is not allowed to activate the digital learning material.
 The Learning Application offers support options to the User. | N.A. |

+## Priority in registering a new Licensee to an Entitlement

+  - SchoolIndidividual and Personal entitlements have a higher priority than the open ended School and SchoolSubject Entitlements.
+  - In case there are more than one open ended School or SchoolSubject Entitlement for the product and the school, the Learning Application is allowed to determine its own priority in registering the new Licensee to one of the available Entitlements.

 ## Preconditions

   - Product links are available on the learning material list of the user
   - Start date of the entitlement has passed
+  - ActivationUntilDate of the entitlement has not passed yet
   - Digital learning material is provisioned by the Learning Application
   - User is able to login using an Identify Provider that shares the eck_id of the user and digideliveryid of the school